markstringer-dti/markstringer-dti.github.io/dti.md

 The short answer to that question was "no" because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
 But the product owner wanting to have a version that she could take around the country and demonstrate provided a good extra reason to negotiate with the people who'd been supposed to be giving us server space.

 Once that was in place, the product owner went on the road with her laptop.
 The demo still wasn't much.
 The demo was still buggy.
 We still even had some spelling problems.
 But the demo by the product owner to her own kind went over very well.
-She could wave past any user interface issues, or problems and she could show her colleagues the first sight of something that could really make their lives a lot easier.
+She could wave past any user interface issues, or problems and she could show her old work mates the first sight of something that could really make their lives a lot easier.

 She came back with a list of problems she'd encountered using the demo, and a list of suggestions for features that had come from the clerks, but the main question that she came back with was really a demand "When will it be ready?"